yl92/paddy-color-theme/README.md

 **Best paid font I've found so far (not affiliated)**

-→ [[PragmataPro](https://fsd.it/shop/fonts/pragmatapro/)] I can no longer use any other font after trying out this one... it's *almost* perfect.
+→ [[PragmataPro](https://fsd.it/shop/fonts/pragmatapro/)] I can no longer use any other font after trying out PragmataPro... it's *almost* perfect.

 ---